Col Joye: Others

 In 1998, Australia Post issued a special-edition set of twelve stamps celebrating the early years of Australian rock and roll, featuring Australian hit songs from the late 1950s to the early 1970s.
 One of the stamps commemorated Joye, based on the song "Oh Yeah Uh Huh".
 Australia Post wrote that "Each of them said something about us, and told the rest of the world this is what popular culture sounds like, and it has an Australian accent".

-In 2010, "Bye Bye Baby" (1959), by Col Joye and the Joy Boys was added to the National Film and Sound Archive's Sounds of Australia register.
-The curator's notes said of "Bye Bye Baby", "There is not a lot to this pop song, written by American Frank McNulty, other than a catchy title hook.
+In 2010, "Bye Bye Baby" (1959) was added to the National Film and Sound Archive's Sounds of Australia register.
+The curator's notes commented that:

+There is not a lot to this pop song, written by American Frank McNulty, other than a catchy title hook.
 The lyrics are about the singer saying goodbye to his girlfriend and how lonely he will be without her until the next time they meet.
 The original recording was made using a nylon string guitar, bass (wonderfully out of tune in the beginning) and minimalist drums with Col Joye almost whispering the vocals (as he had a cold at the time).
-This is the released version, with added celeste and 'ooh-ahh' backing vocals from the Sapphires, presumably to give it a little more musical interest."
+This is the released version, with added celeste and 'ooh-ahh' backing vocals from the Sapphires, presumably to give it a little more musical interest.

-Backing vocals on "Bye Bye Baby" were by male trio The Sapphires.
-The Sapphires were Duke Finlay, Tony Garrick and Ned Hussey, a Sydney vocal trio formed in 1957, used as backing group for many Australian artists on studio recordings in the early 1960s.
-They also appeared in Lee Gordon concert shows, and wrote some songs.